MikeWklm/strava_datacollect/README.md

 ## Requirements
 * You have to create a own application to use the strava API.
-Please follow the [official instructions](http://developers.strava.com/docs/getting-started/) and make sure that you agree with their ToS and API Agreement.
+Please follow the [official instructions](http://developers.strava.com/docs/getting-started/) and make sure that you and your usage of this project agree with their ToS and API Agreement.
 * In order to use this project I would strongly recommend to use Docker.

 ## Getting Started